16th European DDI Users Conference, Chur

 2. DDI-CDI: Early Adopters and New Projects - A presentation on who is using the standard and for what applications.
 This would include UKDA, the Cross Domain Interoperability Framework (CDIF), some of the EOSC andd EU projects implementing the standard (such as CLIMATE ADAPT, the ESS Labs, and the X-Ray Absorption Spectroscopy OSCAR project), and possibly others.

-3. DDI-CDI : Tools and Services - this presentation gives a general overview of those who are implementing support for DDI-CDI (te Nectar work fro the DDI Developer's Group, the "high-Value Data Services" tools Pascal Heus is developing at Postman, the SPSS/SAS converter which came out of WorldFAIR, the Process browser from ESS, implementation in Dataverse, the UN SDG Indicators SDMX transformation service, and others).
-In addition to the general overview, an in-depth look at one area will be provided - Pascal Heus from Postman will show how his services are making large amounts of municipal data available using DDI-CDI and also DDI Codebook.
+3. DDI-CDI : Tools and Services - this presentation gives a general overview of those who are implementing support for DDI-CDI (the Nectar work from the DDI Developer's Group, the "high-Value Data Services" tools Pascal Heus is developing at Postman, the SPSS/SAS converter which came out of WorldFAIR, the Process browser from ESS, implementation in Dataverse, the UN SDG Indicators SDMX transformation service, and others).
+In addition to the general overview, an in-depth look at one area will be provided - Benjamin Beuster will demonstrate current developments at Sikt around SPSS/Stata transformation and working with SQL databases.

 4. Panel Discussion - presenters and implementers will discuss various aspects of DDI-CDI and will respond to questions from the audience.